 One of the best ways to prevent problems is to get the emptied bins back to their normal location as soon as possible on windy days.
 If you’re not going to be home, perhaps a neighbor could help.
 Thanks for your help in solving this ongoing problem.
 For more information, feel free to call the office at 503-531-6330 or email us.

 When will my garbage be collected if it snows?

 We will attempt to collect everything on schedule.
 If we’re unable to service your street, please leave your containers curbside and we’ll attempt to collect on the following day, weather permitting.
-Daily updates will be available on our voice mail and website.
+Daily updates will be available on our voice mail and the “SEE MORE” section on the Home page on our website.

 The lid from my garbage can is missing.
 What can I do?

 We make every effort to secure your container and lid.
 On windy days your containers may be blown over despite everything we do.
 We cannot be responsible for losses due to weather.
 Our roll cart bins have attached tops.
 You may wish to consider getting this service if you continue to have problems.

 Be sure to search for your missing lid or bin “downwind” where it might have blown.
 It’s also a good idea to put your name, address, and phone number on the bin and lid so it can be returned to you.

 The best way to avoid lost bins and lids is to retrieve them shortly after they are emptied.
 If it’s a particularly windy day and you’re not going to be home, you might want to ask a neighbor to put your bins away.

 My garbage wasn’t collected on a very cold day, what happened?

 Occasionally garbage becomes frozen inside the bin.
 We cannot remove it without risk of cracking your container.
 Just set out a double load the following week and you will not be charged for the extras (up to your service level).